JohnBehnke/macOS-Config/README.md

 # EasyDevTools
 A small script that downloads a bunch of useful development tools for OS X for when you get a new Mac or a use a fresh install.
+It uses bash to download the xcode command line tools, brew, valgrind, git, and then it creates a new folder on the Desktop that all of the other tools get downloaded to using cURL.
+Finally it opens up the App Store for those applications that can't be downlaod directly from the web.